pirolab/react-fullwith-gallery/README.md

 };
 ```

-This hook takes a ref to a DOM element as an argument and listens for resize events on the window.
-Whenever the window is resized, it updates the width of the referenced element and sets isResizing to true for a brief period.

 ## useSliderDrag

 The useSliderDrag hook manages drag interactions for a slider component, allowing users to navigate slides by dragging left or right.